Michaelplata/calculator_test/python_builtin_functions.md

 def is_even(number):
     return number % 2 == 0

-# Extract elements from the numbers list for which check_even() returns True
+# Extract elements from the numbers list for which is_even() returns True
 even_numbers_result = filter(is_even, numbers)
 print(even_numbers_result)